KALOTYA/readme-generator/README.md

     ```bash
     npm install
     ```
-5. **Verify**: To verify that you have installed the correct node package (Inquirer) Please use this command.
+5. **Verify**: To verify that you have installed the correct node package (Inquirer 8.2.4) Please use this command.
     ```bash
     npm ls inquirer
     ```